OmniLayer/spec/README.md

     * This implies rounding down, since rounding up is impossible (would require more money than I have)
     * Example: if Bob has 9 indivisible tokens for sale, and I can afford 8.9 of them, round down to 8
 1. If the amount I would have to pay to buy Bob's tokens at his price is fractional, always round UP the amount I have to pay
-    * This will always be acceptable to Bob.
+    * This will always be better for Bob.
 Rounding in the other direction will always be impossible (would violate Bob's required price)
-    * If the resulting adjusted unit price is unacceptable to me, the orders did not really match (no representable fill can be made)
+    * If the resulting adjusted unit price is higher than my price, the orders did not really match (no representable fill can be made)
     * Example: if those 8 tokens would cost me 15.1 indivisible tokens, I must pay 16 tokens, or NO SALE

 Note: After a partial fill, the unit price for an order does not change, (this is to avoid orders moving around in the order book).
 For example, if the initial price was 23 for 100, the price will remain at that ratio regardless of any partial fills.